datavalor/ADESIT/README.md

 ## Authors and developers

-The demonstration paper associated with ADESIT is named *"ADESIT: Visualize the Limits of your Data in a Machine Learning Process"* and is in proceeding of VLDB 21 (International Conference on Very Large Data Bases).
+The demonstration paper associated with ADESIT is named *"ADESIT: Visualize the Limits of your Data in a Machine Learning Process"* and is in proceedings of VLDB 21 (International Conference on Very Large Data Bases).
 Full version of this paper is available [here](https://pastel.archives-ouvertes.fr/LIRIS/hal-03242380v1).

 * Pierre Faure--Giovagnoli (pierre.faure--giovagnoli@insa-lyon.fr)